 Another aspect I want to present are the keyword metrics provided by Ahrefs.

 Search Volume in Ahrefs is referring to how many searches a particular keyword has in a month.
 This factor also depends on the seasonality of a particular keyword.
-For example, phrases like “Christmas Gifts” are more popular closer to Christmas and have bigger Search Volume in that time.
-It’s worth noting that Ahrefs’s Keyword Difficulty is not linear, so if the scale goes from 0-100 – the number 50 doesn’t refer to the medium difficulty of a keyword – “hard” keywords start with around 30 keyword difficulty.
+For example, phrases like “Christmas Gifts” are more popular closer to Christmas and have a larger Search Volume during that time.
+It’s worth noting that Ahrefs’s Keyword Difficulty is not linear, so if the scale goes from 0-100 – the number 50 doesn’t refer to the medium difficulty of a keyword – “hard” keywords start with around a 30 keyword difficulty.
 You can find more info about Keyword Difficulty on Ahrefs’s blog.

-- RR (Return Rate) – is a relative value that shows us how often users search for this keyword again.
+- RR (Return Rate) – is a relative value that shows how often users search for this keyword again.

-So let’s do that!
 Go to Ahrefs’ site explorer and let’s find a direct competitor for our furniture store.
-But how to do that?
-One option is to Google one of the obvious main phrases connected to your niche like “furniture store USA” and look at the top results or, if your site is already ranking, for some keywords.
-You can find your main competitors in Ahrefs’ overview of your site in the Organic search tab – they are chosen by the number of shared keywords with your site.
+One option for doing this is to Google one of the obvious main phrases connected to your niche like “furniture store USA” and look at the top results, or if your site is already ranking, for some keywords.
+You can find your main competitors in Ahrefs’ overview of your site in the Organic search tab, which are chosen by the number of shared keywords with your site.